 Newcastle University through its leading role in Driving the Electric Revolution Industrialisation Centres programme and the expertise now afforded by ZCF, combined with existing capabilities and expertise in the North East region make this the ideal place to make this happen and benefit the economy.

-The Driving the Electric Revolution Industrialisation Centres (DER Centres)
+The Driving the Electric Revolution Industrialisation Centres (DER-IC)

 Newcastle University is leading a national network of four cutting-edge centres to enable faster collaborative research and development of power electronics, electric machines and drives including cars, planes and ships.

-The Driving the Electric Revolution Industrialisation Centres (DER Centres) are backed by £33m Government funding and will provide open access facilities with state-of-the-art equipment, bringing together the UK’s technology and manufacturing expertise in electrification research and development.
+The Driving the Electric Revolution Industrialisation Centres (DER-IC) are backed by £33m Government funding and will provide open access facilities with state-of-the-art equipment, bringing together the UK’s technology and manufacturing expertise in electrification research and development.

 The network will help propel UK manufacturing to the forefront of global efforts to tackle climate change and ensure the UK can reach net zero emissions by 2050.